 Supported Operating Systems

-Programme Co-ordinators administer the daily management of all courses in the college.
+Programme Co-ordinators administer the daily management of all courses and assignments in the college.
 The school administration offices are located in Room 3.03 on the 3rd floor.
 Please follow the signs provided.

 The programme coordinators can help you with course information, queries around timetables and any issues or concerns you may have while completing your studies with NCI.
 You will be assigned a specific programme coordinator depending on your course of study.